Embeddings & Vector Databases

 - The distance between vectors reflects semantic distance

-You do not need to understand the math.
-The important idea: meaning maps to position.
-"Find documents about project timelines" will match docs that discuss "deadlines," "schedules," and "milestones" even if those exact words do not appear, because their embeddings are close.
+You don't need to understand the math.
+The key point: meaning maps to position.
+"Find documents about project timelines" will match docs discussing "deadlines," "schedules," and "milestones" even if those exact words don't appear, because their embeddings are close.

 Why This Matters

 Traditional search matches keywords.
-If you search "car repair," you get documents containing "car" and "repair."
-You miss "automotive maintenance" or "vehicle servicing" unless the system has synonyms.
-Semantic search finds by meaning: it retrieves what is conceptually relevant, even with different wording.
+If you search "car repair," you get documents containing those exact words.
+You miss "automotive maintenance" or "vehicle servicing" unless the system has synonyms explicitly built in.
+Semantic search retrieves what's conceptually relevant, even with different wording.

 That enables: